sermon: Dealing With a Sinning Brother

 Given 19-Mar-11; Sermon #1037; 69 minutes

-Richard Ritenbaugh, reflecting on the incident of the blatant sinner in I Corinthians 5, observes Paul's administrative decision to disfellowship the offender pending his repentance, lest he contaminate the entire Corinthian congregation.
+In the incident of the blatant sinner in I Corinthians 5, Paul's administrative decision was to disfellowship the offender pending his repentance, lest he contaminate the entire Corinthian congregation.
 Corinth may have been the wickedest city in the entire empire, having tolerance for the most abominable perversions imaginable.
 Because Paul took swift action, the situation ended positively with the entire congregation repenting—the sinner and the individuals who tolerated the sin.
-This particular example constitutes the most explicate, extreme example of dealing with a sinning brother in the entire Bible, but it is the exception rather than the rule.
+This particular example constitutes the most extreme example of dealing with a sinning brother in the entire Bible, but it is the exception rather than the rule.
 Disfellowshiping is only used for the most extreme, blatant forms of perversion, in which the safety of the entire congregation is threatened.
 We must treat the lower order offenses in a more sensitive fashion, dealing with the sinning brothers and sisters as brothers and sisters rather than sinners, loving them as Christ loved us, a standard often beyond our grasp.
 We need to esteem others more than ourselves, humbly considering them better than we are.
 Avoid judging others, but if we must, we must be careful, for it will come back on us; judgment is reciprocal.
 The Father has committed all judgment to the Son, not to us.
 We are to proactively forgive others as our Father has forgiven us; our own forgiveness is in jeopardy if we forget this.
 The extremely rare Matthew 18:15-17 instructions must be followed precisely and delicately, leaving nothing out.
 We deal with our brother as though we were dealing with Jesus Christ.
 When following through on Matthew 18, (1) the matter under discussion should be a sin; (2) the sin should be against us personally; (3) we should tell the offender his fault; (4) we must consider whether we want to take it to the next level; (5) If the offender

 I would like to turn to a series of scriptures we often come to during the pre-Passover and the Days of Unleavened Bread time.